Timmiej93/ModOverview/README.md

    Animated birds landing on ground you just plowed.
 Idea courtesy of bnjgray87 on FS-UK.
    If anyone is able to do the modeling / animating for this, please contact me.

+* **Battery**

+   Simulate a battery.
+Engine off + lights on results in not being able to start after a while.